bill-c-martin/rails-book-store/README.md

 Depot is an online book store that was built by following the book "Agile Web Development with Rails, Fourth Edition".

-It was a follow-along practice project for learning Ruby/Rails concepts, some of which are the optional enhancements/exercises at the end of each section in the book, and the rest are my own enhancements which I did to further reinforce knowledge learned in the book and online.
+It's a follow-along practice project for learning Ruby/Rails concepts, some of which are the optional enhancements/exercises at the end of each section in the book, and the rest are my own enhancements which I did to further reinforce knowledge learned in the book and online.

 ## Key Concepts